Perplexity: The Standard Metric for Evaluating Language Models

 Bits Per Character and Bits Per Word

 Bits per character (BPC): When predicting characters instead of words, we use bits per character.
-Character-level models typically achieve 1-2 BPC on English text.
+Character-level models typically achieve 1-2 BPC on English text (corresponding to perplexity of 2-4 per character).

 The relationship between word-level and character-level metrics depends on average word length.
 If the average word has LL characters, a rough approximation is: